Title: 256A-YN - Early Childhood Program Specialist 1

-This is the entry level of the series.
+The Early Childhood Program Specialist 1 is the entry level of the series.
 Positions typically work under direct supervision, performing entry level work following clearly defined work procedures and priorities.
 Duties include performing classroom work such as recording enrollment; preparing and organizing materials used by children for their projects; and monitoring activities such as nap times, free time, snacks, and lunches.

 High School graduation or equivalent; OR equivalent education/experience.

 Six (6) months experience in an early learning program serving groups of young (birth to 5) and/or school age children OR equivalent education.

 Must be 18 years of age or older by time of hire.

 Background clearance through the Department of Children, Youth and Families (DCYF) upon hire.